-1.13.2 Changing a Flavor
+20.12.2 Changing a Flavor

 You can change anything about a flavor at any time.
 You can change the flavor's general attributes by doing another defflavor with the same name.
 You can add or modify methods by doing defmethod's.
-If you do a defmethod with the same flavor-name, message-name, and (optional) method-type as an existing method, that method is replaced with the new definition.
-Currently there is no good way to remove a method.
+If you do a defmethod with the same flavor-name, operation (and suboperation if any), and (optional) method-type as an existing method, that method is replaced by the new definition.
+You can remove a method with undefmethod (see page 338).

 These changes will always propagate to all flavors that depend upon the changed flavor.
 Normally the system will propagate the changes to all existing instances of the changed flavor and all flavors that depend on it.
 However, this is not possible when the flavor has been changed so drastically that the old instances would not work properly with the new flavor.
 This happens if you change the number of instance variables, which changes the size of an instance.
-It also happens if you change the order of the instance variables (and hence the storage layout of an instance), or if you change the component flavors (which can change several subtle aspects of an instance).
+It also happens if you change the order of the instance variables (and hence the storage layout of an instance). or if you change the component flavors (which can change several subtle aspects of an instance).
 The system does not keep a list of all the instances of each flavor, so it cannot find the instances and modify them to conform to the new flavor definition.
 Instead it gives you a warning message, on the error-output stream, to the effect that the flavor was changed incompatibly and the old instances will not get the new version.
 The system leaves the old flavor data-structure intact (the old instances will continue to point at it) and makes a new one to contain the new version of the flavor.
 If a less drastic change is made, the system modifies the original flavor data-structure, thus affecting the old instances that point at it.
+However, if you redefine methods in such a way that they only work for the new version of the flavor, then trying to use those methods with the old instances won't work.